jprice/domainzter/README.md

 A preview of the app will soon be available at [domainzter.com](http://domainzter.com).

 ## Installation
 A few things is required in order to get domainzter to work.
-You need to have [composer](https://getcomposer.org/), [npm](https://www.npmjs.com/) and [bower](http://bower.io/) installed.
-It is (obviously) also expected to have some form of webserver and database set up.
+It is expected to have some form of webserver and database set up.
 I'm using nginx and mysql myself.

+### Up and running
 To get the app up and running, follow these steps:
 - Clone Domainzter repository
 ```